 The embodiment of the Lindblad Expeditions-National Geographic alliance, National Geographic Explorer’s design is the result of almost 200 years of collective expedition experience.
 This authentic vessel truly lives up to her name—she is devoted to exploration and has traveled from pole to pole in search of thrilling discoveries.
 Every detail—from the welcoming chart room, right down to the art on the walls—reveals a dedication to curiosity and wonder.
+Plus, as of May 2023 Category 6 and 7 suites will be newly renovated, providing a luxurious new look and feel.
 Ahead, find out why so many of our guests and our staff have a soft spot for this tried-and-true expedition ship.

 Welcome to the Bridge

-You know how at a party everyone somehow ends up in the kitchen?
 On an expedition aboard National Geographic Explorer, you’ll likely find people congregating on the Bridge—especially when there's an exciting wildlife sighting.
-Our open-door policy is one of the most unique features.
+Our open-door policy is one of the most unique features of our expeditions.
 You’re always welcome to come talk to the Captain and officers and learn the ins and outs of navigation.
 The expansive view over the bow is captivating.
-Grab a pair of binoculars and help the naturalists scan the sea for whales.
-Take your coffee up to watch the sunrise or take in the hushed darkness of the Bridge at night.
+Grab a pair of binoculars or take a turn at the spotting scope and help the naturalists scan the sea for whales.
+Bring your coffee up to watch the sunrise or take in the hushed darkness of the Bridge at night.

 There’s nothing quite as exhilarating as standing on the bow of the National Geographic Explorer.
 With its low profile you have an incredible vantage point of the sea ice, icebergs, and fjords.
 Alex B. a guest aboard in Antarctica describes one of his favorite moments: “We were cruising through the LeMaire Channel and I was all the way out at the tip of the bow.
 It felt like you were practically on the glassy water, like you were thoroughly immersed in nature and this epic landscape.”